-The measurement of fair value of a non-active market financial instruments held by the Group which do not have quoted market prices are based on the comparable market approach, with the use of key assumptions of price-book ratio multiple or earnings multiple of comparable listed companies as its basic measurement.
+The measurement of fair value of a non-active market financial instruments held by the Group which do not have quoted market prices are based on the comparable market approach, with the use of price-book ratio multiple or earnings multiple of comparable companies as its basic measurement.
 These assumptions have been adjusted for the effect of discount without the marketability of the equity securities.

-4) Transfers between Levels
+4) Transfers between levels

-The Group holds investment in equity shares, which are classified as financial assets at fair value through other comprehensive income, with the fair value of \$96,814 and \$66,723 as of December 31, 2023 and 2022, respectively.
+The Group holds investment in equity shares, which are classified as financial assets at fair value through other comprehensive income, with the fair value of \$81,427 and \$96,814 as of December 31, 2024 and 2023, respectively.

-In June, 2023, one of the above financial assets, Sunny Pharmtech Inc., listed its equity shares on an exchange and became publicly quoted on an active market.
+In June 2023, one of the above financial assets, Sunny Pharmtech Inc., listed its equity shares on an exchange and became publicly quoted on an active market.
 Furthermore, the degree of the stock trading activity of Energenesis, an emerging company, meets the definition of an active market.
-Therefore, the fair value measurement was transferred from Level 3 to Level 1 of the fair value heirarchy as of June 30, 2023, and had been fully disposed in the second half of 2023.
+Therefore, the fair value measurement was transferred from Level 3 to Level 1 of the fair value hierarchy as of June 30, 2023, and had been fully disposed in the second half of 2023.
+For the year ended December 31, 2024, the Group did not have any transfer between levels of fair value.